Definition of Globalization

 Globalization not only took place in different industries but there also exists diplomatic globalization.
 Many international organizations have been established in the past for different reasons considering many of the countries of the world.
-For the settlement of the disputes and providing the guidelines on the international matters World trade organization was established, for the governance of global health and disease world health organization (WHO) was established, World Meteorological Organization was established as the specialized agency of the United Nations (UN) for collecting the information and monitoring the trends of the Earth’s atmosphere and its interaction with lands and ocean and the European Union (EU) was established with the motive of promotion of human rights, trade, humanitarian aid, and development, etc. The diplomatic organization also consists of things like treaties and cooperation between two or more countries on different issues.
-For example the cooperation between the US and China for combating the piracy off Somalia’s coast.
+For the settlement of disputes and providing guidelines on international matters World trade organization was established, for the governance of global health and disease world health organization (WHO) was established, World Meteorological Organization was established as the specialized agency of the United Nations (UN) for collecting the information and monitoring the trends of the Earth’s atmosphere and its interaction with lands and ocean and the European Union (EU) was established with the motive of promotion of human rights, trade, humanitarian aid, and development, etc. The diplomatic organization also consists of things like treaties and cooperation between two or more countries on different issues.
+For example, the US and China cooperate to combat piracy off Somalia’s coast.

 Example 3 – Economic Globalization

-MNC’s are operating on a global scale with satellite offices and branches in numerous locations.
+MNC’s are operating globally with satellite offices and branches in numerous locations.
 Like KPMG is operating its office worldwide with its head office in Switzerland.
-They might outsource their job to be done by a person residing in struggling countries resulting in bringing much-needed jobs for the person and cost-saving for the MNCs.
-This would be a win-win situation for both the company and the employee as he was struggling to get the job.
-Also, one shirt sold in the United States could have been made using the Chinese cotton by the workers in a factory in Thailand which would be shipped after getting manufactured on a French freighter ran by a Spanish crew.
-This shows that due to the globalization, production of even a single product might use the work from many countries to complete the work in an efficient and cost-effective manner.
+They might outsource their job to be done by a person residing in struggling countries, bringing much-needed jobs for the person and cost-saving for the MNCs.
+This would be a win-win situation for the company and the employee as he struggled to get the job.
+Also, one shirt sold in the United States could have been made using the Chinese cotton by the workers in a factory in Thailand which would be shipped after getting manufactured on a French freighter run by a Spanish crew.
+This shows that due to globalization, the production of even a single product might use the work from many countries to complete the work efficiently and cost-effectively.

 Example 4 – Automotive Industry Globalization